Queen's Lane • Oxford • OX1 4AR • Tel: +44 (0)1865 279000

 Creativity can’t be taught, but it can be actively encouraged.
 Whether you're an aspiring novelist, poet, playwright, journalist, or academic, you'll need feedback on your work.
 That's why Lucy Newlyn, poet and Fellow in English, regularly runs extra-curricular workshops.

 Lucy (in collaboration with Hall poet Jenny Lewis) used workshops in 2000-2001 as a means of enlivening Critical Commentary classes.
-At this time she was putting together an anthology of Hall writing, to celebrate the Cornish Chough -- a bird which features in the college's coat of arms, and which at this time was beginning to re-settle in Cornwall after years of absence.
+At this time she was putting together an anthology of Hall writing, to celebrate the Cornish Chough -- a bird which features in the college's coat of arms, and which was beginning to re-settle in Cornwall after years of absence.
 Some of the early workshops involved poems collaboratively written on this theme, and they made their way into the anthology, Chatter of Choughs.

 The workshops have developed from there, undergoing many transformations.
 Lucy has been joined in running them by a sequence of colleagues -- Jane Griffiths, Wes Williams, Sandie Byrne, and most recently Peter King.